japath59/numina/README.md

 # **Numina — AI-Powered Personal Finance Assistant**

-Numina is a group-developed AI-powered personal finance assistant designed as part of a college IBM online program and bootcamp initiative.
-The project showcases our team’s ability to integrate **agentic AI**, **IBM watsonx**, and modern full-stack web technologies to build an interactive, educational, and technically rigorous application.

-Numina demonstrates applied skills in cloud technology, generative AI workflows, and secure financial data design.
-It reflects the principles taught in the IBM curriculum, including AI integration, responsible development, and real-world system planning.

----

 ## **📘 Project Overview**

 Numina is designed to help users understand personal spending habits, improve financial literacy, and receive guidance through an AI-driven conversational interface.
 Built using **Next.js, React, Tailwind, and TypeScript**, the system incorporates IBM watsonx Assistant to provide context-aware reasoning and financial explanations in real time.